MateuszBurak/task-list/README.md

 ![Animated gif of the site and its functions](images/taskListBasicAnimation3.gif)

-If you want to hide the tasks that are already done, press "Ukryj zakończone" button.
+If you want to hide the tasks that are already done, press "Ukryj ukończone" button.
 If you want to see the hidden tasks again, press "Pokaż ukończone" button.

 ![Animated gif of the site and its functions](images/taskListBasicAnimation4.gif)